Decline of the Mughal Empire: Khalsa Fauj

 The Khalsa Fauj was established inn 1699 by Guru Gobind Singh replacing the Akal Sena after the execution of his father Guru Tegh Bahadur by Emperor Aurangzeb in 1675.
 The Khalsa Fauj frequently fought battles with the Mughal Empire and Rajas belonging to various Hill States.
 A short-lived reconciliation between the Mughals and Sikhs occurred in 1707.
 Gobind Singh sent Banda Singh Bahadur to the northwest.
-Ater the death of Banda Singh Bahadur, the Khalsa Fauj divided into various jathas (armed group or band of Sikhs).
+After the death of Banda Singh Bahadur, the Khalsa Fauj divided into various jathas (armed group or band of Sikhs).
 By the 1720s, the rebellion of the Sikhs had been extinguished.